kapobajza/quantum-expo-template/README.md

 To add new translations, make sure to first add the relevant key to the [`translation-schema.json`](./src/locale/translation-schema.json) file.

-Translations should be categorized by screens.
+My recommendation is to categorize translations by screens.
 If we had a `Foo` screen that has a `bar` translation key, then we would add the following to the `translation-schema.json` file:
 ```json
 {
   ...